Skip to main content

 Step 2: Nomination

-Once you have been chosen to go, the Erasmus Office will nominate you to the partner University.
+Once you have been chosen to go on an Erasmus+, the ATU Global Office will nominate you to the partner university.

 Step 3: Application